-Create the job using ins\job in libIGCM.
-Increase PeriodNb to at least 5 (so you only have to queue once) before launching the job.
-Launch the job sbatch Job\MyTestSpinup # adapt sumbission to your machine and while waiting answer following questions:
+Create the job using ins_job in libIGCM.
+Increase NbPeriodsPerJob(variable was previously called PeriodNb) to at least 5 (so you only have to queue once) before launching the job.
+Launch the job sbatch Job_MyTestSpinup # adapt sumbission to your machine and while waiting answer following questions:

 - 1. Why should you deactivate XIOS in server mode in this example? - 2.
-How do you calculate PeriodNb? - 3.
+How do you calculate NbPeriodsPerJob? - 3.
 Which forcing file is used and where is it stored?
 Where is the shared repository IGCM?
 You can find the location in the main job. - 4.
 Where is the output stored?
 How can you change the place for the ARCHIVE directory?
 Note that this is recommended only at obelix. - 5.
 In orchideedriver.card you can use the variable year or CyclicYear.
 Which are the differences? - 6.
-The variable SPINUP\PERIOD is calculated by the stomate.driver and set in run.def.
+The variable SPINUP_PERIOD is calculated by the stomate.driver and set in run.def.
 Where can you see the run.def file that was used during simulation?
-What is the SPINUP\PERIOD?
+What is the SPINUP_PERIOD?

-When simulation is finished and the time-series are completed (this may take 30 to 40 minutes), you can have a look at the evolution of the carbon pools.
+When simulation is finished, or while running, and the time-series are completed (this may take around 1 hour depending on the machine), you can have a look at the evolution of the carbon pools.
 The spinup is mainly addressing vegetation and soil related issues (the soil water reaches its equilibrium in less than a decade).
-We will, therefore, have a closer look at the stomate files which can be found in the SBG folder.
+We will, therefore, have a closer look at the stomate output files which can be found in the SBG folder.
+Check if the time-series are created in .../IGCM_OUT/..../MyTestSpinup/SBG/Analyse folder.
+If you don't have this folder or no files inside, check that you simulation finished correctly and that you have files in SBG/Output folder.
+If that's the case, it's only the post-processing to create time-series that didn't go well.